 Randy arranged most of the music for Seattle vocalist Janis Mann’s recordings, A Little Moonlight, Lost In His Arms, and So Many Stars (Pancake Records) and for Greta Matassa’s recording All This And Heaven Too—Live at Bake’s Place (Origin).
 And Randy’s arrangements of standards garnered his third recording, Parallel Tracks (Origin Records) the Earshot Award for Northwest Recording of 2004.

 While Randy continues to expand his talents as a pianist, composer, and arranger, he has taken equal pleasure in helping younger musicians fulfill their potential.
-As a full professor at the prestigious Cornish College of the Arts (in Seattle), Randy coaches ensembles and teaches jazz theory, piano, and ear training.
+As a full professor at the prestigious Cornish College of the Arts (in Seattle) until May 2018, Randy coached ensembles and taught jazz theory, piano, and ear training.
 He also teaches annually at the Blaine Jazz Festival and at Jazz Port Townsend, and is a highly sought-after private teacher.